-If you want get an idea of price, note the details on the signboard on the right – that is in Hong Kong dollars per unit weight.
+If you want get an idea of price, note the details on the signboard on the right – that’s in Hong Kong dollars per unit weight.
 To buy the crabs individually, the price is on the tags for each batch.

 The Shanghai hairy crab, also known as the Chinese mitten crab [Eriocheir sinensis], is native to the seaboards of eastern Asia and is typically found in the riverine estuary systems in this region – specifically in and around the Yangtze River estuary.

 When prepared for sale, the crabs are bound up using river grass.
 The creatures are usually kept chilled and moist before they are sold.

 Rogan’s work is featured on the following websites:

 You can find out more about Rogan and why he does what he does here on his ‘Artist’s Statement’ page.

-originally written and posted on 121026 – reposted on 190119
+originally written and posted on 121026 – reposted on 190119 – revised on 230323.